 The student, in consultation with his/her Guidance Committee, will plan a Course Program consisting of Entry Requirements, Core Classes and Supplemental Classes.
-A copy of this plan is submitted on the Course Program Form to the Student Services Advisor for inclusion in the student file.
+The form can be found on the website: https://microbiology.ucr.edu/resources/current-students.

 C. Laboratory Rotations and Choice of the Major Professor